Hiteshwari7/LLM-PostTraining-Lab/README.md

 This repository was built to:

-- Demonstrate the **complete post-training stack** — Continued Pretraining → SFT → Preference Alignment (DPO) in one coherent project, rather than three disconnected tutorials.
+- Demonstrate the **complete post-training stack** — Base Instruction Model → SFT → DPO Alignment in one coherent project, rather than three disconnected tutorials.
 - Produce a genuinely useful artifact: **PostTraining Tutor**, a lightweight model specialized in explaining LLM/post-training concepts (the same concepts used to build it which is a deliberately self-referential demo).
 - Serve as a **teaching resource** for an AI talk/presentation, with every notebook cell explaining the *what*, *why*, and *how* behind each step, not just the code.
 - Give a transparent, reproducible **base vs. SFT vs. DPO comparison**, so the effect of each stage is visible rather than assumed.